Huygens synchronisation of three clocks equidistant from each other: Introduction

+These distinct observations by Huygens paved the way for two separate lines of analysis as is acknowledged in \cite{goldsztein2021}.
+The subsequent exploration involved clocks attached to a wall with momentum conservation in the clocks-beam system, allowing for the movement of the supporting plank.
+This line of study culminated in numerous investigations \cite{Benn,Col,Frad, Jova,Col2,Martens,Oud,Ram2,Sen}.
+We term this model the "classical model," deeply rooted in classical mechanics and accounting for viscous friction.

+In this paper, we depart from the classical model inspired by the works of Vassalo-Pereira \cite{Vass} and Ralf Abraham and co-authors \cite{Abr2,Abr}, utilizing Andronov's established model for the pendulum clock with dry friction.

+Our focus is the synchronization of oscillators in a plane with an asymptotically stable limit cycle.
+We specifically consider isochronous clocks – those with a frequency independent of amplitude.
+We investigate the scenario where pendulums are suspended from a rigid house beam, rendering them immobile.
+To approach this, we employ a perturbative model.
+This model accounts for the interaction between the pendulums arising from their internal impacts.
+The ensuing perturbation generates traveling waves that transfer kinetic energy between the oscillators.

+Our study takes inspiration from a model proposed in \cite{OlMe}.
+This model introduced a theoretical framework for such interactions, accompanied by simulations and experiments involving an immobile support wall.
+Unlike the classical model, our approach involves discrete impacts exchanged between three identical oscillators.
+These impacts occur once per cycle, in the form of short burst travelling waves.
+We assume instantaneous coupling due to the rapid speed of mechanical waves in the medium to which the clocks are attached \cite{OlMe}.

+Our investigation reveals a symmetric asymptotic state where all clocks maintain a phase difference of $\frac{2\pi}{3}$ between each other.
+We term this phenomenon "Huygens synchronization," extending the concept from \cite{Abr2,Abr,Vass,OlMe}.

-The paper is organised in $5$ sections.
-In section $2$, we discuss the original model of the pendulum clock and we briefly recall the model for two identical clocks.
-In section $3$, we deduce the model for three identical clocks hanging at the same wall with mutual interactions.
-In section$\ 4$, we analyse the model, computing its symmetries and stabilities.
-In section $5 $, we draw conclusions and point out directions for future work.
+The structure of this paper comprises five sections.
+Section \ref{sec2} delves into the original pendulum clock model, briefly recapping the model for two identical clocks.
+In Section \ref{sec3}, we derive the model for three identical clocks with mutual interactions.
+Detailed construction information is provided in the appendix.
+Section \ref{sec4} encompasses an analysis of the model's symmetries and stabilities.
+Finally, Section \ref{sec5} offers conclusions and outlines potential directions for future research.